tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

+#### Captain’s Armor

+At the start of a battle, you may choose to reduce this armor’s bonus to +1 for the rest of the battle and give up to five allies a +1 bonus to their AC, as long as all the chosen allies are wearing non-magical armor.

+**Quirk:** Paternal attitude towards allies

+---

 #### Ether-Combusting

 This armor looks like oddly reddish steel, but to the eyes of a creature that exists half in this world and half in the realms between – demons, phase spiders and the like – you look like you’re wearing a blazing pillar of fire that sets the very fabric of reality ablaze wherever you go.
 Whenever a nearby foe teleports, you automatically blast them for 2d8 fire damage (epic: 4d8).